There are three types of France Visa:

 Additional documents will be needed depending on the type of your visa.

 The processing time for a visa to France depends on the type of visa you are applying for as well as nationality.
-However, the average processing time for a France Schengen visa is 3-25 calendar days, for a France National visa is 5-60 calendar days.
+However, the average processing time for a France Schengen visa is 7-15 business days, for a France National visa is 5-60 business days.

 France Schengen visa fee is 80 EUR, but you may also need to pay other administrative fees, such as visa application centre fees, courier service fees, etc., depending on the country and location where you submit your documents.